ArchipelagoMW/Archipelago/worlds/saving_princess/docs/setup_en.md

 This configuration persists through launches and even updates.

-### Connect to the Archipelago Server

-To start a connection attempt, simply press on "CONNECT!".
+With your settings filled, start a connection attempt by pressing on the title screen's "CONNECT!" button.

 Once connected, the button will become one of either "NEW GAME" or "CONTINUE".
 The game automatically keeps a save file for each seed and slot combination, so you do not need to manually move or delete save files.